Does your child sit in this position?

 This is known as “w-sitting”, and you may or may not have heard that it’s not a great position for the hips.

-I’m not here to “judge” at all – after all, your child is comfortable sitting like this.
-However, what I am going to do is tell you what causes a child to sit like this, what consequences it may have for attention and learning, and what you can do to help them.
+However, I’m about to tell you what causes a child to sit like this, what consequences it may have for attention and learning, and what you can do to help them.

 This W position is very comfortable for a child with a weak core.
 Your child may have been diagnosed with hypermobility – or perhaps not.
 They may fall over frequently, they may get exhausted easily compared to their peers.
 In class, they will find it hard to sit comfortably in a chair, and will perhaps keep experimenting with several different positions in a chair in one sitting, and never truly be comfortable with feet flat on the floor.
 This is because of a lack of core strength.

 This wonderful video demonstrates beautifully how it *should* happen, within the appropriate developmental window:

 Merely stopping a child from w-sitting will not address the neurological cause, and will not address the knock-on effects of having poor core stability, nor the future problems it may cause.

 I was talking to my son’s teacher when he was in Reception.
 She told me that there is a noticeable reduction in stamina and core strength in children these days, and that a large proportion of children in Reception classes are unable to support themselves when sitting, drawing, at a table – or even on the mat during story time.